2mol/juricho.me/content/posts/online-hackathon.md

 5. A combination of pre-recorded videos and live lessons in Discord for the beginner's track.
 6. [repl.it](https://repl.it) for a beginner-friendly zero-setup Haskell environment, as well as some live coding.
 7. Our [website](https://zurihac.com) with the most important event information, as well as the schedule calendar, and a list of projects.
+8. A [registration system](https://github.com/zfoh/zureg) that we had built in 2019 for the physical event.

 On the organizational side, we've always used Google Docs to coordinate everything: budget, sponsorships, email drafts, a full event plan document, surveys, and much more.
 This was super valuable, and I'm even referring back to those old notes while writing this post.